adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 ResNet-50 strikes an exceptional balance between computational efficiency and representational power.
 Its 50-layer depth facilitates the hierarchical extraction of features, ranging from low-level details such as edges and textures to high-level semantic patterns, which are essential for discerning subtle gender specific cues in thermal images.
 Furthermore, initializing the model with pretrained weights from ImageNet provides a robust starting point.
 Although thermal images differ from natural images, the general visual features learned from ImageNet—such as edge detection and texture analysis—serve as transferable knowledge that can be fine-tuned to adapt to the our domain.
 This transfer learning approach accelerates convergence and enhances performance, particularly when training data is limited.

+It is worth noting that the final architecture emerged from a rigorous iterative development process.
+Multiple architectural variants were systematically evaluated, with each iteration informing subsequent refinements based on empirical performance assessments.
+This methodical approach to model selection enabled us to identify the optimal configuration presented in this study.

 The proposed architecture enhances the standard ResNet-50 by integrating three key modifications: a Channel Input Adapter to handle single-channel inputs, Squeeze-and-Excitation (SE) blocks to improve feature representation, and a redesigned classifier head to optimize classification performance.
 Each component is meticulously crafted to align with the implementation in the provided code, ensuring consistency between the theoretical design and practical execution.

-- **Figure 5**: "Overall Architecture of HybridResNet" - A comprehensive diagram showing the complete model architecture with all components connected, highlighting the modifications to the standard ResNet-50.
+- **Figure 5**: "Overall Architecture of TH-SE-ResNet" - A comprehensive diagram showing the complete model architecture with all components connected, highlighting the modifications to the standard ResNet-50.

 ### 3.3.2 Channel Input Adapter